 4. Presenting try-as-you-buy experiences.

 At the point of sale (POS), AR delivers a two-pronged benefit.
 You can leverage the tech at this point in the buyer journey to offer ‘try-as-you-buy’ experiences.
 This can help you boost sales because the apps help overcome customer objections.

 The easiest way to explain how these AR apps work in practice is with an example.
 L‘Oréal’s, ‘Style My Hair’ app is one of the best around as it lets users give themselves virtual makeovers.
 A customer considering whether to buy a particular hair dye can see how it will look before purchasing.

 Virtual dressing rooms are another example of an AR-powered experience.
 They're a convenient alternative to trying clothes on in-person.
 Dressing Room by Gap provides a model for how such apps work.

 Shoppers choose their desired garment before an AR-generated model tries it on.
 The customer can then look at the clothes and their fit from every angle.

 Reporting product faults can often prove tricky for many customers.
-Often, customers won't have a strong understanding of a product and will struggle to explain what's gone wrong to a customer service agent.
+Often, customers won‘t understand a product well and will struggle to explain what’s gone wrong to a customer service agent.

 Many firms are starting to provide customers with AR apps for reporting faults.
 Customers can hold their phone up to a broken product and view the parts in real-time.
 That makes it simpler for a customer to report how the product has failed to a service agent.